-(" Selle accord ertification of Construction Start Date (" Certification ") is delivered by [SELLER ENTITY] or ") to California Community Power, a California joint powers authority (" Buyer ") in ance with the terms of that certain Energy Storage Service Agreement dated eement ") by and between Seller and Buyer.
-All capitalized terms used in this Certification to otherwise defined herein shall have the respective meanings assigned to such terms in the ment.
-Seller l hereby certifies and represents to Buyer the following: (1) Construction Start (as defined in Exhibit B of the Agreement) has occurred, and a copy of the notice to proceed that Seller issued to its contractor as part of Construction Start is attached hereto.
-(2) the Construction Start Date occurred on (the " Construction Start Date "); and (3) the precise Site on which the Facility is located is, which must be within the boundaries of the previously identified Site: (such description shall amend the description of the Site in Exhibit A of the Agreement.)
-TNESS WHEREOF, the undersigned has executed this Certification on behalf of Seller as day of [SELL ER ENTITY] its:
+This certification of Construction Start Date ("Certification") is delivered by [SELLER ENTITY] ("Seller") to California Community Power, a California joint powers authority ("Buyer") in accordance with the terms of that certain Energy Storage Service Agreement dated ("Agreement") by and between Seller and Buyer.
+All capitalized terms used in this Certification but not otherwise defined herein shall have the respective meanings assigned to such terms in the Agreement.

+Seller hereby certifies and represents to Buyer the following:

+- (1) Construction Start (as defined in Exhibit B of the Agreement) has occurred, and a copy of the notice to proceed that Seller issued to its contractor as part of Construction Start is attached hereto. - (2) the Construction Start Date occurred on \\\\\ (the "Construction Start Date"); and - (3) the precise Site on which the Facility is located is, which must be within the boundaries of the previously identified Site:

+(such description shall amend the description of the Site in Exhibit A of the Agreement.)

+IN WITNESS WHEREOF, the undersigned has executed this Certification on behalf of Seller as of the \\\\ day of \\\\\.

+[SELLER ENTITY]